Dressing for the Elements

 In the high country outside of Yosemite Valley, there may be a strong signal at the Tuolumne Meadows Lodge and a sliver of a signal at the west end of the Olmsted Point parking lot and the Lembert Dome parking lot.

 I understand that a group of rooms has been reserved in the park for each multi-day workshop.
 Where will I be staying?

-Once you are enrolled in a workshop, you will have access to hotel rooms set aside for workshop attendees.
-Most of the accommodations reserved for students in our classes are in the heart of Yosemite Valley within one mile of the Ansel Adams Gallery at either Curry Village ($80-$150.00 per night) or The Yosemite Lodge ($150-225.00).
-Once you have booked your room, you may be able to change your accommodations within the Delaware North Corporation (DNC) reservation system as you see fit.
+Once you are enrolled in a workshop, you will receive a welcome email, which includes a lodging code to secure a hotel room set aside for workshop attendees.
+Most of the allocated accommodations are in the heart of Yosemite Valley within one mile of The Ansel Adams Gallery.
+These accommodations will be at either Half Dome Village ($140.00-$260.00 per night) or The Yosemite Valley Lodge ($260.00-325.00).
+Once you have booked your room, you may be able to change your accommodations within the Yosemite Hospitality (Aramark) reservation system as you see fit.

 Can I see what the rooms look like online?

 Can I share my accommodations with a family member or another participant?